uchechiukpa/highsynery/README.md

-# Pycom Frontend Take-home Exercise
+# High-Tech Synergy Frontend Take-home Exercise

 Hi there!
 Here is a coding exercise to help us assess your technical skills.
-Please plan to spend no more than 4 hours on this.
+Please plan to spend no more than 8 hours on this.
 We understand we may not be the only company asking for an exercise from you and want to be respectful of your time.
 We recommend you focus on the core requirements first, then work on any additional features if you have the time.

-By 4 hours in, please feel free to stop working and explain what refactors / code organization / enhancements you would have made with more time in the SOLUTION.md file.
+By 8 hours in, please feel free to stop working and explain what refactors / code organization / enhancements you would have made with more time in the MYSOLUTION.md file.

 If you have any questions at any point, please reach us on email.